 (McGalliard Falls to Lakeside Park)

-Greenways are free for public use and accessible to everyone, making them an equitable recreational asset.
+Greenways are free for public use which makes them an equitable recreational asset.
 In addition, greenways provide significant community benefits with high rates of returns on investment for health, economic, transportation and environmental outcomes in communities of all sizes.
 Without a doubt, Valdese will see all these benefits with the addition of the McGalliard Creek Bridge – especially being just a few minutes from Downtown Valdese.

 - “the top … things citizens would like to see are (1) a trail from McGalliard Falls Park to the Wastewater Treatment Plant.” (taken from the Town of Valdese Comprehensive Parks and Recreation Plan) The property at the Wastewater Treatment Plant (privately owned before) is now Valdese Lakeside Park and open to the public.
 With a bridge across McGalliard Creek — this trail can finally be completed – giving the citizens the number one recreation item they want.